USEPA/CMAQ/DOCS/Users_Guide/Appendix/CMAQ_UG_appendixA_model_options.md

     Setting to output the CCTM-calculated vertical velocities to the CONC file.
 Set to Y to turn on; comment out variable or set to N to turn off.
 -   `KZMIN [default: Y]`<a id=KZMIN></a>
     If KZMIN is set to Y, CCTM will read the urban land use fraction variable (PURB) from the GRID_CRO_2D meteorology file and use this information to determine the minimum eddy diffusivity in each grid cell.
 In CMAQv5, grid cells that are predominantly urban use a KZMIN value of 1.0 m<sup>2</sup>/s and non-urban cells use a value of 0.01 m<sup>2</sup>/s.
 If this variable is set to N, the PURB variable will not be used and a uniform KZMIN value of 1.0 m<sup>2</sup>/s will be used throughout the modeling domain.
--   `CTM_ILDEPV [default: Y]`<a id=CTM_ILDEPV></a>
-    Calculate in-line deposition velocities.
-Comment out variable or set to Y to turn on; set to N to turn off.
 -   `CTM_MOSAIC [default N]`<a id=CTM_MOSAIC></a>
-    Calculate land use specific deposition velocities and fluxes.
+    Ouput land use specific deposition velocities and fluxes.
+This option is only available when using the STAGE deposition module.
 -   `CTM_FST [default: N]`<a id=CTM_FST></a>
-    Use MOSAIC method to get land-use specific stomatal flux.
+   Output land-use specific stomatal flux.
+This option is only available when using the STAGE deposition module and when CTM_MOSAIC is set to Y.
 -   `PX_VERSION` <a id=PX_VERSION></a>
 **>>COMMENT<<** Needs description
 -   `CLM_VERSION` <a id=CLM_VERSION></a>